MtScience/PyLox/README.md

 ## Current state of the project

 PyLox is considered complete (chapter 13 of the book completed).
-There is a plan to modify the REPL to make it more comfortable to use and add a special `require` function to load libraries (and extract the mathematical functions into a library).
+Additionally, a special `require` function is added, which allows one to run external Lox scripts (and, by extension, load libraries, if the external script contains only definitions).
+There is also a plan to modify the REPL to make it more comfortable to use, if I have the time.

 All variables, class attributes and functions are type-hinted, except where doing so would lead to circular imports.